Interoperability & Network

 - Properly configured firewall rules for integration endpoints

-By carefully planning your network strategy before deployment, you can ensure proper operation and minimize security risks in your DSH Portal implementation.
+By carefully planning your network strategy before deployment, you can ensure proper operation and minimize security risks in your Kadeck implementation.